lmjh/fitness-tracker/TESTING.md

 #### As a new user, I want to know where to look for more information and help if I don’t understand something.

-* The instruction boxes on the workout Log and My Routines pages both have links to the Getting Started guide and the FAQ.
+* The instruction boxes on the Workout Log and My Routines pages both have links to the Getting Started guide and the FAQ.

 * Links to the Getting Started guide and the FAQ are also provided in the nav bar.